Skip to content

 Build a list that includes safety-merit schools.A “safety-merit school” is a school where your GPA and test score are above the 75th percentile of admitted students, meaning the school is likely to compete for your enrollment with institutional merit.
 For a 3.5 GPA / 1350 SAT student, that list might include schools like University of Tulsa, Creighton, Marquette, or Drake.
 These are academically solid institutions where your profile triggers meaningful merit offers.

-Apply to honors programs.Many schools offer separate merit scholarship tracks through their honors colleges.
-At ASU Barrett, for example, the honors program provides scholarships beyond the base automatic merit.
-A 3.5 GPA student who applies to the honors program may receive an additional $2,000–$5,000 per year that non-honors applicants don’t see.
+Apply to honors programs.Many schools offer separate merit scholarship tracks through their honors colleges, though the details vary.
+At ASU Barrett, for example, the base NAMU merit is the same for honors and non-honors students; what Barrett adds is the chance to compete for separate Barrett scholarships through its honors scholarship portal, typically $500–$3,000 per year, which partly offset Barrett’s $2,200 per year honors fee.
 The application effort is usually an additional essay and sometimes an interview.

 Frequently asked questions